The latest data reinforce the long-term efficacy and safety profile of HEMGENIX1

 aPTT, activated partial thromboplastin time; M, Month; W, Week.

-Notes: Uncontaminated data from the central laboratory were used; “uncontaminated” meant that the blood sampling did not occur within 5 half-lives of exogenous factor IX use.
-Factor IX levels beginning with the Week 3 assessment were used in the analysis.
-Both the date and time of exogenous factor IX use (start) and blood sampling were considered in determining contamination.
+Notes: Exogenous data from the central laboratory were used; "exogenous" meant that the blood sampling did not occur within 5 half-lives of exogenous FIX use.
+FIX levels beginning with the Week 3 assessment were used in the analysis.
+Both the date and time of exogenous FIX use (start) and blood sampling were considered in determining contamination.
 All efficacy data collected after liver transplants were excluded from the analysis.
 The lower and upper edges of the box correspond to the interquartile range, the 25th, and 75th percentile.
 The line at the middle of the box corresponds to the median.
-The whiskers (horizontal lines connected to vertical lines) show the lowest and highest observation within 1.5 times the interquartile range of the bottom and top of the box, respectively.
+The "whiskers" (horizontal lines connected to vertical lines) show the lowest and highest observation within 1.5 times the interquartile range of the bottom and top of the box, respectively.
 The diamond is the arithmetic mean.
 Any points outside of the whiskers are plotted individually.

 Click to enlarge